DECEMBER 5th, 2017

 “MY TEACHER AND MY HERO”

-Little Samah’s hopeful smile has been engraved into my memory.
+Little Sabah’s hopeful smile has been engraved into my memory.
 Her picture is now the wallpaper on my smartphone – a device that can cost as much as a year’s supply of clothing or healthcare for her.
 For the same cost, SAT-7 can provide a whole year of programming for over 300 young viewers just like Samah.

-For me, Samah represents the millions of children who have lost their homes and fled their countries.
+For me, Sabah represents the millions of children who have lost their homes and fled their countries.
 Many are not able to attend school, or even a learning center such as this one.
 She represents all those who have no access to proper health and dental care, clean clothes, or shoes that fit.
 And yet she smiles joyfully and welcomes new friends with open arms.
 She is my teacher and my hero.
 She reminds me to be grateful and brave, and to smile, trusting in a humanity that cares and in hope for a better future.

 SAT-7 International Office Communications Officer | Katerina Parpa is Greek-Cypriot, born in Cyprus and grew up in the US.
 Her previous work ranges from secular media to retail management and marketing.
 Her passions are health and fitness, art and culture, and supporting the local community through volunteer work and event planning.